Machu Picchu Is In The Andes Mountains In Peru.

 The Amazon is an extraordinary act of nature.
 It ranges from 2 to 6 miles wide in some areas, up to 30 miles wide in the rainy season.
 Don’t buy waterfront property there!

 It is about 4,000 miles long!
 There are no bridges on the Amazon river.
-Can you imagine how this isolates small villages?
+This plays a big part in isolating small villages!

 As mighty rivers go, the Amazon is the longest in the world… followed by the Nile.